 Also known as offering lists or kaluti the god lists are traditionally inscribed in clay.
-The lists are instrumental in the modern understanding of the spiritual beliefs and practices of local cultures.
-Puduhepa Queen of the Hittites is instrumental in organizing the overwhelming number of deities and entities.
+The lists contribute to modern understanding of spiritual beliefs and practices.
+Queen Puduhepa of the Hittites is instrumental in organizing an overwhelming number of deities and entities.

 Since early times everyone acknowledges a Sun God or Goddess, and all people have dieties equated with the Earth or Underworld.
 With some shifting of deific alliances, weddings and partnerships between gods, recurring divinities reflect or merge into others.